lczech/ratatosk/README.md

 -------------------

-In Norse mythology, Ratatosk, the drill-tooth, lives in the world-tree Yggdrasil, to which all of the Nine Worlds are linked.
-Like our mundane squirrels, Ratatosk enjoys whizzing through Yggdrasil’s many branches.
+In Norse mythology, Ratatosk, the drill-tooth, lives in the world-tree Yggdrasil, to which all of the Nine Worlds are connected.
+Like our mundane squirrels, Ratatosk enjoys whizzing through Yggdrasil’s many branches &ndash;
+which is also how phylogenetic placement algorithms operate!
-He is regarded as a troublemaker, which we hope is a quality that is not reflected in our software.
+He is regarded as a troublemaker though, which we hope is a quality that is not reflected in our software.